rust-lang/rust/doc/tutorial.md

 ~~~~

 When defined in this way, these functions can be applied to any type
-of vector, as long as the type of the block's argument and the type of
+of vector, as long as the type of the closure's argument and the type of
 the vector's content agree with each other.

 Inside a parameterized (generic) function, the names of the type